bec2/ThreatProject/algorithm.md

 - Devices generally requiring sign-in to function (2)
 - Devices communicating on the internal network (3)
-- Devices communicating with external entities via the internet (4) -Devices directly affecting home physical security (5)
+- Devices communicating with external entities via the internet (4)
+- Devices directly affecting home physical security (5)

 The key to device categories is as follows:
 - Home virtual assistant (1 2 3 4 5)